gregartist/ga-basic-slider/README.md

 #### Next and previous buttons

- I leave the position and look of these buttons entirely up to you, all gaBasicSlider does is add click events.
+ I leave the position and look of these buttons entirely up to you, all gaBasicSlider does is add click handlers.

 ```html
 <span id="slider-previous" class="slider-previous">&larr;</span>
 <span id="slider-next" class="slider-next">&rarr;</span>
 ```

 I wrote this markup in-order to design the next and previous buttons on top of the slider.
-The buttons would be positioned relative to .slider using `position:absolute;`.
+The buttons would be positioned relative to `.slider` using `position:absolute;`.

 ```html
 <div class="slider">